-Patients with Marfan syndrome may have the following symptoms and signs on history and examination:
+Patients with Marfan syndrome may have the following symptoms and signs:

-- chest wall deformities (present in up to 2/3rds of cases 2)
+chest wall deformities (present in up to ⅔ of cases 2)

-The condition is thought to result from an inherited or de novo mutation in the fibrillin 1 (FBN1) gene located on chromosome 15q21.1 which is responsible for cross-linking collagen.
+The condition results from a mutation in the fibrillin 1 (FBN1) gene located on chromosome 15q21.1 which is responsible for cross-linking collagen.
 In the majority of cases it is inherited in an autosomal dominant fashion, although in up to one-third of cases the mutation is de novo.
 The disease has high genetic penetrance but with variable phenotypic expression even amongst affected family members.

 Studies show a regulatory relationship between extracellular microfibrils and TGFβ signaling, so an abnormality in either can cause a Marfanoid phenotype 9.